codership/documentation/galeracluster/source/kb/multi-master-conflicts.rst

 .. rst-class:: section-heading
 .. rubric:: Work-Around

-While Galera Cluster resolves multi-master conflicts automatically, there are steps you can take to minimize the frequency of their occurrence.
+While Galera Cluster resolves multi-primary conflicts automatically, there are steps you can take to minimize the frequency of their occurrence.

 - First, analyze the hot-spot and see if you can change the application logic to catch deadlock exceptions.

 - Next, enable retrying logic at the node level using the :ref:`wsrep_retry_autocommit <wsrep_retry_autocommit>` parameter.

-- Last, limit the number of master nodes or switch to a master-slave model.
+- Last, limit the number of primary nodes or switch to a primary-replica model.

-If you can filter out access to the hot-spot table, it may be enough to treat writes only to the hot-spot table as master-slave.
+If you can filter out access to the hot-spot table, it may be enough to treat writes only to the hot-spot table as primary-replica.

 .. container:: bottom-links